analythium/deps/README.md

 deps-cli create && deps-cli sysreqs && deps-cli install
 ```

+`deps-cli install` looks for the following files before attempting to
+detect dependencies: `renv.lock`, `pkg.lock`, and `DESCRIPTION`.

-In a Dockerfile you can then:
+In a Dockerfile you can:

 ``` dockerfile
 FROM ...